Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 As you’ll notice, many of the action verbs are followed by the actual item the visitor will receive.
 Your marketing copy around the CTA buttons should serve the purpose of building excitement around your offer so that when you make your ask, they’re warmed up and ready to click.

 To create this excitement with your landing page copy, focus on talking about relevant benefits that your target audience wants.
 Write this in short, punchy sentences.
-Also, try including some testimonials on your landing pages to make the visitors trust you more.
+Also, try including some testimonials on your landing pages to demonstrate to visitors that you're a trustworthy and dependable business.

-Live chat widgets allow you to directly communicate with visitors, answering their questions and pointing them in the right direction.
-Plus, you can make it so users must submit their email addresses to enter live chat.
+Live chat widgets allow you to directly communicate with visitors, answer their questions, and point them in the right direction.
+Plus, you can configure them so users must submit their email addresses to enter live chat.
 It’s most effective on pages where visitors spend a lot of time browsing and likely have questions, such as on home or product pages.
 For example, see the live chat window in the bottom right corner of the site below:

 Larger companies with heavy traffic might have customer service employees dedicated to fielding visitor queries.
 Most small businesses give this responsibility to a few sales reps, who reply to the most promising messages.
 Because of the workload, some companies use chatbots, which automate the chat with programmed responses to qualify visitors before involving a rep.